zrios85/zrios85/README.md

 ### Hi there 👋

+🔭 I’m currently working on a web application for making optimal DFS lineups.
+🌱 I’m currently learning Django and the finer points of CSS.

 <!--
 **zrios85/zrios85** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.